DavidBK/shampoo/Node/Call-Of-Duty.md

    You may use this concepts:

-   - indexing
+   - Indexing
-   - pagination
+   - Pagination
-   - cache
+   - Cache
    - Job Queue

 1. Who can modified the soldiers and duties?

    You may use this concepts:

-   - authentication
+   - Authentication
-   - authorization
+   - Authorization

 1. What is the performance of your app?